Diabetes mellitus, or diabetes, is a disease that causes high blood sugar. It occurs when there is a problem with

 Because of its high prevalence and link to numerous health problems, diabetes has a significant impact on healthcare costs.

 The productivity loss for reduced performance at work due to diabetes in 2012 was 113 million days, or $20.8 billion, according to the ADA.

-- the millions of people who have diabetes but are undiagnosed
+- the millions of people who have diabetes but no diagnosis

-- the cost for prevention programs for people with diabetes, which are not counted under standard medical costs
+- the cost of prevention programs for people with diabetes, which are not counted under standard medical costs

 - over-the-counter medications for eye and dental problems, which are more common in people with diabetes.

 - administrative costs for insurance claims

-- the cost of reduced quality of life, pain and suffering, lost productivity of family members, and other factors that cannot be measured directly
+- the cost of reduced quality of life, lost productivity of family members, and other factors that cannot be measured directly

 Because diabetes affects various parts of the body, the medical costs span different areas of specialty.
 The ADA report that: